-The Transportation division is focused on rigid, nylon and hybrid tubular products for engines, braking systems, transportation lubrication, fuel sender sub-systems and hydraulic actuation in a variety of on and off road applications including construction, trucks and agriculture.
+The Transportation division is focused on rigid, nylon and hybrid tubular products for engines, braking systems, transmission lubrication, fuel sender sub-systems and hydraulic actuation in a variety of on and off road applications including construction, trucks and agriculture.

-Revenue for the year ended 31 March 2016 was £12.538m (2015: £13.760m) and underlying operating profit increased to £0.043m (2015: underlying operating loss £0.250m).
+External revenue for the year ended 31 March 2017 was £13.595m (2016: £12.538m) and underlying operating profit increased to £0.329m (2016: £0.043m).